oddbird/oddsite/content/birds/david.rst

     stackoverflow: '212493'
 summary: |
   `David Glick`_
-  is a python and javascript developer, database designer, and prolific contributor to the Plone CMS.
+  is a Python and JavaScript developer, database designer, and prolific contributor to the Plone CMS.